mfdorst/knowledge-base/arch.md

 Double `y` refreshes your package database, double `u` allows pacman to downgrade packages.

 Make sure to `reboot` if you are downgrading the kernel or graphics drivers.

+## Check archlinux news before updating packages
+Install `informant` from the AUR.
+It will create a pacman hook that stops you from upgrading until you have read the latest news.

+Run `sudo informant read` to read your unread archlinux news.